TRON-Bioinformatics/tronflow-lofreq/README.md

 Usage:
     nextflow run tron-bioinformatics/tronflow-lofreq -profile conda --input_files input_files --reference reference.fasta

-This workflow is based on the implementation at /code/iCaM/scripts/mutect2_ID.sh

 Input:
     * input_files: the path to a tab-separated values file containing in each row the sample name, tumor bam and normal bam The input file does not have header!